Compact Part-Based Shape Spaces for Dense Correspondences: Results

 \textbf{Comparison to pairwise local registration:} We compare to a number of base-line methods first.
 In all cases, matching is done by first sampling 43 points uniformly from our solution to be used as initialization and then switching to deformable ICP \cite{Allen2003}.
 We have also tried alignment without landmarks, as well as deactivating landmarks; the show result (keeping the landmarks during ICP) yielded the best results.

-Figure~9 shows the results of pairwise matching between a pig and a young deer.
-We examine as-rigid-as-possible (ARAP) deformation model (\cite{Sorkine2007}, Figure~9c) and a closely related variant, using a smooth subspace deformation model (\cite{Adams2008}, Figure~9d): The subspace model uses a volumetric low-frequency basis ($12^3$ grid in our case), which leads to smoother results than ARAP.
+Figure~\ref{fig:results-comparisons} shows the results of pairwise matching between a pig and a young deer.
+We examine as-rigid-as-possible (ARAP) deformation model (\cite{Sorkine2007}, Figure~\ref{fig:results-comparisons}d) and a closely related variant, using a smooth subspace deformation model (\cite{Adams2008}, Figure~\ref{fig:results-comparisons}e): The subspace model uses a volumetric low-frequency basis ($12^3$ grid in our case), which leads to smoother results than ARAP.
 Nonetheless, both cases suffer from artifacts such as wrinkles and drifting correspondences.
 The video illustrates the disastrous effect on the obtained shape spaces.

-Thin-plate splines (TPS) are substantially better (Figure~9e), which was to be expected as this is the current standard solution for this type of matching problems \cite{Allen2003,Hasler2009}.
+Thin-plate splines (TPS) are substantially better (Figure~\ref{fig:results-comparisons}f), which was to be expected as this is the current standard solution for this type of matching problems \cite{Allen2003,Hasler2009}.
 Nonetheless, the TPS model still creates wrinkles and unwarranted drift.
 Our video shows various artifacts in the resulting shape spaces.

 \textbf{Intrinsic matching methods:} In order to compare to recent state-of-the-art methods, we have also performed pairwise matches with blended intrinsic maps (BIM) \cite{Kim2011}.
-As shown in Figure~9f, the pairwise partial isometries cannot capture the variation in this challenging data set well (please note though, that BIM is a global correspondence method; it solves a more difficult problem than our paper).
+As shown in Figure~\ref{fig:results-comparisons}g, the pairwise partial isometries cannot capture the variation in this challenging data set well (please note though, that BIM is a global correspondence method; it solves a more difficult problem than our paper).
 Subsequently, we use the hub-and-spoke ensemble matcher of Huang et al.~\shortcite{Huang2012} (also a global matcher) that takes these results as input and performs a selection of best partial isometries in order to create consistent equivalence relations.
-The method improves the quality of the correspondences (Figure 9g), but substantial misalignment persists, which is seen best in the morphs shown in our video (remark: the output of their method is not as dense as the original vertices; we use interpolation to visualize the results; the same artifacts are also visible in the sparser output alone).
-In comparison, our method (Figure~9i) has a very good feature alignment and virtually no drift (see the video).
-If we deactivate the compactness term for the shape space, keeping only the bi-Laplacian smoothing, the results considerably degrade (Figure~8i); the effect on the obtained shape spaces is catastrophic (see video).
+The method improves the quality of the correspondences (Figure~\ref{fig:results-comparisons}h), but substantial misalignment persists, which is seen best in the morphs shown in our video (remark: the output of their method is not as dense as the original vertices; we use interpolation to visualize the results; the same artifacts are also visible in the sparser output alone).
+In comparison, our method (Figure~\ref{fig:results-comparisons}h) has a very good feature alignment and virtually no drift (see the video).